rioter00/MAGD487/Progress Checks.md

 # MAGD 487 - Progress Checks

-Due weekly (weeks 4, 5, 6, 11, 12, 13, 14)
+Due weeks 4, 5, 6, 11, 12, 13, 14)

 ### Objectives
 1. Each week, you will arrange a meeting with Prof. Hwang during class to update him with your progress.
 There will be a sign up.
 It is your responsibility to meet with Prof. Hwang.
 2. Produce a document with weekly updates, reporting specific weekly work, adjustments to plan, and specific expectations for next week.

 ### Submit
 You will submit this document by printing and hand it in to Nick